murex/mikado-testbuilders-kata/README.md

 The purpose of this project is to illustrate how we can use TestBuilder and Mikado in code refactoring.

 ## Introduction
-We own a company that sells Books in various cities around the world.
+We own a company that sells Books in various cities around the world. <br/>
-The price of the book is saved in USD but upon sale it is converted to the local currency.
+The price of the book is the same across all the countries (ex: a 2$ book in the US costs 2 Euros in France).<br/>
+An invoice should be generated upon each purchase of books. <br/>
 In addition to this conversion, each country has defined a its own tax rules that we need to apply in order to get the final price of each book.

 ## Countries, Currencies, Language and Tax Rates